 I wish I had the same sense of freedom when I wrote.

-I don't know when I started to give in to my fears instead of sharing everything I wrote.
-It wouldn’t matter how long or how short the stories would be, I’d post them to my website, tweet them and post them on reddit not giving a second thought what anyone would say.
+I don’t know when I started to give in to my fears instead of sharing everything I wrote.
+It wouldn’t matter how long or how short the stories would be.
+I’d post them to my website, tweet them and post them on Reddit, not giving a second thought what anyone would say.

 Now I do.
 I rethink everything I write.
 I start short stories and abandoned them fifteen pages deep.
 I have gotten so bad that I delete the document leaving me no chance to revisit them.
 To be perfectly honest, I am highly annoyed and disappointed with myself.
-I would stare at my keyboard lamenting over writer's block blaming it for the lack of fresh ideas when it was only me shooting myself in the foot.
+I would stare at my keyboard, lamenting over writer’s block, blaming it for the lack of fresh ideas when it was only me shooting myself in the foot.

 That’s when I realized I had to let go.
 I had to stop comparing myself with who I was years ago.
 I used to have time to lay on the couch and spend hours creating a world for people who don’t exist.
-Now I find myself spending most of my time thinking about two little ones and what we’re going to do next, do we have to go to the doctors, are we forgetting about a school project, is it going to rain canceling park time leaving me blindsided on an inside activity.
+Now I find myself spending most of my time thinking about two little ones and what we’re going to do next, do we have to go to the doctors, did we forget about a school project, is it going to rain canceling park time leaving me blindsided on an inside activity.

-If not...there’s always the ocean to remind me to be free.
+If not… there’s always the ocean to remind me to be free.